 What Is Transactional Immunity?

-There are two different types of immunity that a prosecutor can offer to a witness: "transactional immunity" (also known as “total immunity”) and "use immunity", i.e. immunity that prevents the prosecution from using the witness's own testimony or any evidence derived from the testimony against the witness.
+There are two different types of immunity that a prosecutor can offer to a witness: "transactional immunity" (also known as “total immunity”) and "use immunity," i.e. immunity that prevents the prosecution from using the witness's own testimony or any evidence derived from the testimony against the witness.

 Let’s say Sally sold drugs in a certain neighborhood.
 While the crime of selling narcotics is serious, law enforcement might decide they would rather arrest Charlie Kingpin, the drug supplier, not Sally the small-time dealer.
 If Sally is offered transactional immunity from the district attorney for her participation in drug sales which helps prosecute Charlie Kingpin, Sally can’t be charged with a crime stemming from her immunized testimony.

-Limitations on Transactional Immunity
+Limitations on Transactional Immunity for Witnesses

 While transactional immunity is the broadest type of immunity, it doesn’t prevent prosecution for criminal activities that are unrelated to something discussed in the immunized testimony.
 So if it comes out during testimony that Sally committed a robbery while dealing drugs for Charlie Kingpin, she likely won’t receive protection for that crime.